ibm-cloud-docs/secrets-manager/engine-private-rotate-intermediate.md

 Notify your PKI users about the upcoming intermediate CA rotation ahead of time.

 An intermediate CA can be rotated inline in case it is not in use to sign other intermediate CAs.
-In case you have a multi-tier intermediate CA chain, you should create a new intermediate CAs chain alongside the existing one ahead of time and migrate your PKI consumers to use the new chain.
+In case you have a multitiered intermediate CA chain, you should create a new intermediate CAs chain alongside the existing one ahead of time and migrate your PKI consumers to use the new chain.

 ### Rotating an intermediate CA inline
 {: #rotating-intermdiate-ca-inline}